obervinov/pyinstabot-downloader/README.md

 # ${VAULT_ROOT_TOKEN} - Root token for vault login.
 Substitute your own value instead of a variable.
 The root token was received in the output at the previous step
 vault login ${VAULT_ROOT_TOKEN} -address=http://0.0.0.0:8200

-# Enabling secret engine - kv version 2
+# Enable secret engine - kv version 2
 vault secrets enable -version=2 -path=secretv2 kv

-# Enabling auth with approle method
+# Enable auth with approle method
 vault auth enable approle

 ### ${BOT_NAME} - your bot's name.
 Substitute your own value instead of a variable.
 For example: "pyinstabot-downloader"